Submitting Your Application

 4. Official copy of your high school transcripts

-Your institution must submit an official copy of your high school transcripts listing all courses you have completed from all schools attended.
+Each high school you've attended must submit an official copy of your high school transcript(s) listing all courses you attempted/completed.

 5. Official copy of your college transcripts (if necessary)

-If you have completed any collegiate coursework, each institution you've attended must submit an official copy of your college transcripts listing all courses you have completed.
+If you have completed any collegiate coursework, each institution you've attended must submit an official copy of your college transcripts listing all courses you attempted/completed.

 If you have non-U.S. academic records for post-secondary work, please review our international applicant requirements as they might apply to you.

 6. Official standardized test scores (optional)

-Students who would like to receive credit toward their degree for successfully completing Advanced Placement (AP), International Baccalaureate (IB), A/AS level examinations or certain other standard exams, must submit those official scores upon receiving an offer of admission.
+If you would like to receive credit toward your degree for successfully completing Advanced Placement (AP), International Baccalaureate (IB), A/AS level examinations or certain other standard exams, you must submit those official scores upon receiving an offer of admission.

 7. Activities and awards list or resume

 9. School of Music application (School of Music applicants only)

 In addition to the above items, students seeking enrollment into the School of Music must submit the online application supplement and complete an audition.
-The application supplement and audition will be used to determine your eligibility for admission into the School of Music.
-It will not be used, however, in the review of your eligibility for admission to the University of Maryland.
+The application supplement and audition will only be used to determine your eligibility for admission into the School of Music and will not be used in the review of your eligibility for admission to UMD.

 If you are mailing any application materials, please send them to: